Where to Swim in Amsterdam

 In short: use your common sense.

-Swimming in the canals
+Swimming in the Canals of Amsterdam

 On warm days lots of tourists and locals alike think it’s a good idea to swim in the canals of Amsterdam.